 The professional staff and volunteers provide a high standard of service, maintaining dignity, self-worth and independence.

 We ensure that reconciliation is a focus within services, the life and the structural relationships of agencies.

 The John Macrae Centre is a modern facility, which offers the comforts of home, easy access, air-conditioning/heating and many other features.
 The building is set in a most attractive garden, which provides a peaceful outlook and an area to enjoy the outdoors.

-The John Macrae Centre is supported by TUC and congregation, service users, local community and funding from the Australian and Victorian Governments under the Home and Community Care Programs (HACC).
+The John Macrae Centre is supported by TUC and congregation, service users, local community and funding from the Commonwealth and Victorian Governments under the Home and Community Care Programs (HACC).